A new approach to modified-gravity models: ADM (3+1)-decomposition and gravity models

-where $g^{3}$ is the determinant of the three-dimensional space-like hypersurface, and ${\cal S}_{m}$ accounts for the matter content of the universe.
-Generalizing the above action, one can write the action for an $f(R)$-gravity model as
+where $g^{(3)}$ is the determinant of the three-dimensional space-like hypersurface, and ${\cal S}_{m}$ accounts for the matter content of the universe.
+We should mention that this does not happen for modified action which is proportional to $f(R^{(4)})$ where the contribution from the last term of equation (3) can not be in general written as a total derivative term.

-The action is in general function of $N$, $N^{i}$ and $g_{ij}$ and hence varying the action with respect to these quantities leads to the equations of motion.
-In our subsequent calculations we assume $f(R^{(4)})\equiv R^{(4)} + F(R^{(4)})$, thus the above action becomes,